sishtiaq/compose-z3-tutorial/README.md

       $ popd && popd
 ```

-On OS X, you need to enforce a 32bit build (for compatibility with Mono):
+On OS X, you need to enforce a 32-bit build for compatibility with Mono:

 ```
       $ pushd "$Z3DIR"